 It is important to note that poor nutrition and poor dental hygiene can cause a child to need braces.
 Genetics may also play a part.
-The American Dental Association recommends that good oral hygiene begin when a child gets their first tooth at around six months.
-You need to clean baby teeth with a soft cloth making sure no plaque builds up on them.
+The American Dental Association recommends that good oral hygiene begin when children get their first tooth at around six months.
+You need to clean baby teeth with a soft cloth making sure no plaque builds upon them.

 Children can begin to use a pea-sized bit of toothpaste when they are aged three to five.
 Parents should make this a fun family activity as they teach their children to brush, rinse and spit.
 Parents will still need to ensure that their young child’s teeth are clean.

-When children reach the ages of four to six, they should begin regular six month appointments at the dentist for a cleaning and check up just like their parents do.
-This is key to making sure your children don’t have teeth decay and gum issues early in life which can contribute to the need for braces.
+When children reach the ages of four to six, they should begin regular six-month appointments at the pediatric dental clinics for a cleaning and check-up just like their parents do.
+This is key to making sure your children don’t have teeth decay and gum issues early in life, contributing to the need for braces.

 When Should I Take My Child To See An Orthodontist?

+Now you are probably thinking, “When should I take my child to an orthodontist near me to do the evaluation?”
 It is recommended that your child see an orthodontist at the age of seven.
-Most dentist providers send their young patients for the evaluation, unless of course they have those services in-house.
+Most dentist providers send their young patients for evaluation unless they have those services in-house.

-Some parents put off braces for their children due to the expense, number of appointments needed, and just not thinking it is necessarily important.
+Some parents put off braces for their children due to the expense, many appointments needed, and just not thinking it is necessarily important.
 Even with these possibilities, get your child evaluated in case your mind or circumstances change.
-It is important that parents understand that oral health is related to the overall health of their children.
+Parents must understand that oral health is related to the overall health of their children.